songheony/A3T/README.md

 4. Run algorithms what you want.<sup>[6]</sup>

-5. Evaluate the trackers.
+5. Evaluate the trackers and the baselines.

 [6] The code is supposed to run algorithms after running experts for test.
-However, it is not difficult to modify the code to do both simultaneously.
+However, it is easy to modify the code to do both simultaneously.

 ## Author